geebee/espcap/README.md

 1. Python 2.7.10 or greater (see Known issues #1)
 2. tshark (included in Wireshark)
-2. Pyshark 0.3.5
+2. pyshark
-3. trollius 1.0.4
+3. trollius
 4. Elasticsearch client for Python
 5. click (for command line processing)

 ## Recommendations

 It is highly recommended, although not required, that you use the Anaconda Python distribution by Continuum Analytics for __Espcap__.
 This distribution contains the required Python version and bundles a rich set of programming packages for analytics and machine learning.
 You can download Anaconda Python here: http://continuum.io/downloads.